Key Takeaways

 Stage 1: Foundation (Months 0–3)

-An editorial point of view (POV) they can own.
+An editorial point of view they can own.
 Generic perspectives produce generic content.
 The companies that cut through the noise own a specific, contrarian stance in their category.
-“Sustainable infrastructure takes longer to build than software” is an example of a POV.
+“Sustainable infrastructure takes longer to build than software” is a POV.
 “Content is king” is not.

 A specific ICP, not a broad audience definition.
 The tighter the target, the more resonant the content.
 “Series A fintech CEOs navigating enterprise sales cycles” produces better content than “B2B SaaS companies.”

 A primary channel.
-Distributing across 8 channels from day one produces mediocre content everywhere.
-Choosing one primary channel, LinkedIn, a newsletter, a podcast, long-form SEO, and doing it exceptionally well is the discipline that pays off.
+Distributing across eight channels from day one produces mediocre content everywhere.
+Choosing one primary channel — LinkedIn, a newsletter, a podcast, or long-form SEO — and doing it exceptionally well is the discipline that pays off.

-The foundation stage also requires an honest audit of whether the category needs education or has existing awareness.
-Getting your brand differentiation strategy right before investing in content prevents the most expensive content mistake: creating authority for the wrong positioning.
+The foundation stage also requires an honest audit of whether your category needs education or already has existing awareness.
+Getting your brand differentiation right before investing in content prevents the most expensive mistake: building authority for the wrong positioning.

 Stage 2: Authority (Months 3–9)